obiba/mica-doc/web-user-guide/data-access-request.rst

 .. image:: ../images/mica-dar-under-review-conditionally-approved-flow.png

-The workflow is resumed in the following table:
+The workflow is described in the following table:

 .. list-table::
   :widths: 15 55 15 15